WardaMasood15/KERNEL-DENSITY-ESTIMATION-BASED-DEFENSE-AGAINST-MODEL-POISONING-IN-FEDERATED-LEARNING/README.md

 * How KDE can detect anomalous updates
 * How defensive aggregation preserves global model integrity
 * How AI systems can be secured in distributed environments

+Do you want me to do that too?